Saow/Saow/README.md

 ## Hey there!

-👋 I'm Samuel, a software development student.
+👋 I'm Samuel, a software development student

 📚 Studying at Tredu vocational college to become a software developer

-🌱 Currently learning modern web-development technologies.
+🌱 Currently learning Embedded systems

 Get in touch at [samuelnummela06@gmail.com](mailto:samuelnummela06@gmail.com)